Boston, MA HVAC Schools – Certification & Training

 New England Tractor Trailer Training School of Massachusetts

 NETTTS offers an HVAC/R technician training program, which includes classroom lectures and hands-on training in their lab.
 Students may attend daytime or evening classes to learn how to install and repair residential and commercial HVAC/R equipment.
 Coursework covers oil, electric, and gas heating systems, hydronics, balancing air flow, central and rooftop air conditioning equipment, commercial refrigeration systems, principles of electricity, and troubleshooting systems and equipment.
-Graduates are qualified to receive EPA certification and credit-hours toward their refrigeration technician license.
+Students also prepare for and take the EPA Section 608 exam.
+Credit hours may be applied to other industry licensing, including the refrigeration license.

 • Location: North Andover, MA